iTrooz/FreeDesktopSecrets-CS/README.md

-# SecretStorage-CS
+# FreeDesktopSecrets-CS

-Client library in C# to use the Freedesktop Secret Service API
+Client library in C# to use the Freedesktop Secrets API

 # What ?
 The Freedesktop Secrets API is a standard for storing secrets (passwords, keys, etc.) in a secure way on a Linux system.
 It is implemented over dbus, which is a message bus system that allows communication between applications.